Omid2831/Movie-Haven/README.md

 Join us by sharing your creativity through pull requests and issues!
 ---
-Feel free to adjust any parts to fit your project specifics.
+Feel free to adjust any parts to fit your project specifics!